zacharielacombe/EPITECH-WORKSOP-Chat-Box-in-C/README.md

 So yeah, there is a problem, how should I get the input of the keyboard without blocking the all program and without using a thread ?

 It's quit simple, by giving the standard input to select, he can know when the standard input is readable. ```ian a dan le ciboulo hein ?```

+It's up to you to understand how to do it or how to find an other way to do it.
 ### In the init_client.c file
 Using ```FD_SET``` add the stdin file descriptor to your fds.
 ### In the run_client.c file